Teenager arrested in connection with Doncaster double murder of Janis Kozlovskis and Ryan Theobald

 Friends Ryan Theobald and Janis Kozlovskis, aged 20 and 17, both died of stab wounds after violence flared in Doncaster town centre in the early hours of January 29.

-Now, officers say a 15-year-old boy was arrested over the weekend on suspicion of assisting an offender and has been released under investigation.
+A 15-year-old boy was arrested last weekend on suspicion of assisting an offender and has been released under investigation as the police probe into the double murder continues.

 It comes after Amrit Jhagra, 19, of Cedar Road, was charged with murder in connection with the deaths in February.
 He appeared before court in April where he pleaded not guilty and a trial was set for July 2022.